- All Ages

 Yes, snacks are available.

 Yes, Staunton Harold Reservoir is wheelchair friendly and has accessible toilets.

-Staunton Harold Reservoir has not told us if they are fully pushchair friendly.
+No, Staunton Harold Reservoir have stated they are not pushchair friendly.

 Dogs are welcome

 Wonderful views, great family day out 5 out of 5 stars

 Plenty of walking routes that are not too taxing, some will even accommodate a push chair though would recommend a sling/carry if you have a young child to make the most of all the reservoir.
 Picnic area by the boating lake is very picturesque and there is a children's play area here as well to keep them entertained whilst you eat.
 Just watch our for goose poo.Sllanos, Hilton, United Kingdom